Pelvic Floor Therapy Paulina Hills, MO

 Pelvic Floor Anatomy

-The pelvic floor muscles stretch from the tailbone at the back to the pubic bone at the front, while also joining to the hip bones on each side.
+The pelvic floor muscles stretch from the tailbone at the back to the pubic bone at the front, while also linking to the hip bones on each side.
 These muscles have channels or canals for the urethra (through which urine is passed), the vagina, and the anus (through which stool is passed).

 Pelvic Floor Therapy Paulina Hills, MO | Physical Therapy | Pelvic Floor Rehabilitation Near Paulina Hills